-Having received our 'Steps to Foster' booklet, one of our friendly team will be in touch to arrange a home visit to
+Having received our 'Steps to Foster' booklet, one of our friendly team will be in touch to arrange a home visit to have a more in depth conversation.

 The home visits will enable us both to get to know each other.
-After all, it's only by getting to know one another that we both will know if fostering is really right for you and your family or if we are
+After all, it's only by getting to know one another that we both will know if fostering is really right for you and your family or if we are the right fostering provider for you.